 Authors will be given a three-day period to read and respond to the reviews of their papers before the program committee meeting.
 Responses have no length limit.

 ECOOP will continue to have two deadlines for submissions.
 Papers submitted in each round can be (a) accepted, (b) rejected, or (c) asked for revisions.
-Rejected papers cannot submit to the immediate next round, while revisions can be submitted at any later round.
+Rejected papers that are submitted to the immediate next round can be desk rejected if they do not sufficiently differ from the previous submission.
+Revisions can be submitted at any later round.
 Papers retain their reviewers during revision.

 To support replication of experiments, authors of research papers may submit artifacts to the Artifact Evaluation Committee.
 They will be asked whether they intend to submit an artifact at submission time.
 It is understood that some paper do not have artifacts.
 AEC members will serve on the extended review committee.